 Upon acceptance to the SPURS Program, you should start preparing for your visa application.
-To process your request for a J-1 or F-1 visa, the following documents should be submitted to the SPURS program:
+To process your request for a J-1, the following documents should be submitted to the SPURS program:

 A copy of the letter of award from fellowships or sponsorships indicating the value of the award in US dollars and the period of time for which it is valid; a letter from your employer or agency that states the amount of your funding in US dollars and the period of time for which the funding is valid; a letter or bank statement certifying that you have the minimum amount on deposit in US dollars.

 Please refer to the Statement of Expenses enclosed in your letter of admission in order to determine specific funding amount requirements for the SPURS Program.
 If your funding originates from more than one source, you must have certification from each source.